xduyu/third-nextjs/README.md

 * Tasks are stored in server memory (no database) — list resets on server restart
 * Frontend uses TypeScript, backend API uses JavaScript
-* Easy to extend with more features (delete/edit tasks, auth, etc.)

 ---